pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Nothing that results from human progress is the result of unanimous consent.
 And those who are enlightened before the others are condemned to pursue that light in spite of others."
 --[1492, Conquest of Paradise](https://www.youtube.com/watch?v=WYeDsa4Tw0c) (not a real Columbus quote)

+"Real Knowledge is to know the extent of one's ignorance."
+--Confucius

 "Ethics are so annoying.
 I avoid them on principle."
 --Darby Conley